 While mixing your CBD oil with a food or drink can make it more palatable, it can affect absorption and lessen the effect of CBD.
 So, if you go down this route, minimize how much you eat or drink.
-We’ll also share a tip later in this article about how to take your CBD with food without compromising its effectiveness.
+We’ll also share a tip about how to make your CBD oil taste better without compromising its effectiveness.

 Try Gummies or Capsules

 CBD gummies are delicious, and we have yet to meet someone who didn’t enjoy snacking on a CBD gummy or two.
 And, because they’re small and low-calorie, they won’t inhibit the CBD’s effectiveness as the compounds go through your digestive tract before getting absorbed into your bloodstream.

 CBD capsules are another option.
 You won’t taste any CBD at all since you’re swallowing a pill.
 We do recommend consuming a CBD capsule on an empty stomach so that the CBD can pass through your digestive tract more quickly and get fast-tracked into your body.

 By knowing what to expect in terms of flavor when you buy CBD oil, you’re more likely to find a product you like.
 We do recommend trying both flavored and unflavored varieties to see which one you like best.
 You might surprise yourself!